-Khaosan Road: this is a very busy and well-known street in Bangkok, because it is very popular with backpackers who stay in hostels and are looking for affordable accommodation options.
+Khaosan Road is a bustling and renowned street in Bangkok, especially among backpackers who prefer staying in hostels and seeking affordable accommodation.

 Thailand is a safe country to travel, although in recent years there has been an increase in robberies in Bangkok and the main tourist destinations.
 If you are a victim of robbery or accident, you should call the Tourist Police at 1155.

 - If you’re being robbed, don’t try to fight back physically.

 - Also, don’t flaunt your wealth by wearing expensive jewelry or carrying designer purses.

 - It’s best to be cautious when you’re out and about, especially at night, and stick to well-populated areas.